System Design Space

 Broad production usage inside Yandex

-YDB-class architecture is used for high-load services across Yandex ecosystem workloads.
+YDB-style architecture is adopted by high-load services across the Yandex ecosystem.

 April 19, 2022v22.1.5